stalyatech/upython-docs/stalya/tutorial/reset.rst

 7. You are now in safe mode.

-In safe mode, the ``boot.py`` and ``main.py`` files are not executed, and so the stalya boots up with default settings.
+In safe mode, the ``boot.py`` and ``main.py`` files are not executed, and so the simpleRTK boots up with default settings.
 This means you now have access to the filesystem (the USB drive should appear), and you can edit ``boot.py`` and ``main.py`` to fix any problems.

-Entering safe mode is temporary, and does not make any changes to the files on the stalya.
+Entering safe mode is temporary, and does not make any changes to the files on the simpleRTK.

 Factory reset the filesystem
 ----------------------------

-If you stalya's filesystem gets corrupted (for example, you forgot to eject/unmount it), or you have some code in ``boot.py`` or ``main.py`` which you can't escape from, then you can reset the filesystem.
+If you simpleRTK's filesystem gets corrupted (for example, you forgot to eject/unmount it), or you have some code in ``boot.py`` or ``main.py`` which you can't escape from, then you can reset the filesystem.

-Resetting the filesystem deletes all files on the internal stalya storage (not the SD card), and restores the files ``boot.py``, ``main.py``, ``README.txt`` and ``pybcdc.inf`` back to their original state.
+Resetting the filesystem deletes all files on the internal simpleRTK storage (not the SD card), and restores the files ``boot.py``, ``main.py``, ``README.txt`` and ``pybcdc.inf`` back to their original state.

 To do a factory reset of the filesystem you follow a similar procedure as you did to enter safe mode, but release USR on green+orange:

-1. Connect the stalya to USB so it powers up.
+1. Connect the simpleRTK to USB so it powers up.
 2. Hold down the USR switch.
 3. While still holding down USR, press and release the RST switch.
 4. The LEDs will then cycle green to orange to green+orange and back again.